jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 ## Scaling timestamps to $$\boldsymbol{t}$$ (for "time-series"?)

 As we are obviously trying to build a predictive model on time-series data, which under our assumptions moving forward, being all real numbers, or, simply put, such data are numeric data (integers & floats).
-As time is basically the essence of our model-building, before we touch base on any components of our model, **we need to define a numeric transformation on a given array of timestamp instances (they are not numbers), that, the aftermath result from such transformation, sortedly retains the periodicity & frequency of the original sorted array of timestamps given**.
+As time is basically the essence of our model-building, before we touch base on any components of our model, **we need to define a numeric transformation on a given array of timestamp instances (they are not numbers)**, that, the aftermath result from such transformation, sortedly **retains the periodicity & frequency** of the original sorted array of timestamps given.

 There are many ways of approaching this while avoiding look-ahead bias.
 Some can define it as the integers field.
-I personally opt for the same method fbprophet employs, scaling it directly through min-max standardization, into a "Gaussian-like" bound (as I like to call it):
+I personally opt for the same method fbprophet employs, scaling it directly through min-max standardization, into a "Gaussian-like" bound:

 Given such array $$D$$ containing $$N$$ amount of timestamp instances,